Hovin Municipality

-Hovin is a former municipality in Telemark county, Norway.
-The 302.5 km2 municipality existed from 1886 until its dissolution in 1964.
-The area is now divided between Tinn Municipality and Notodden Municipality.
+Hovin (/no/; /no/) is a former municipality in Telemark county, Norway.
+The 308 km2 municipality existed from 1886 until its dissolution in 1964.
+The area is now divided between of Tinn Municipality and Notodden Municipality in the traditional district of Øvre Telemark.
 The administrative centre was the village of Hovin.
 The other main village in the municipality was Rudsgrendi on the opposite side of the lake Tinnsjå.